 When an address is sent, each device in the system compares the first seven bits after the START with its own address.
-If there is a match, the device will consider itself addressed by the master, and will send an acknowledge.
-The device could also determine if in this transaction it is assigned the role of a slave receiver or slave transmitter, depending on the R/\overline{W} bit.
+If there is a match, the device will consider itself addressed by the controller, and will send an acknowledge.
+The device could also determine if in this transaction it is assigned the role of a target receiver or target transmitter, depending on the $R/\overline{W}$ bit.

-Each node of the I2C-bus network has a unique seven-bit address.
+Each node of the IC-bus network has a unique seven-bit address.
 The address of a microcontroller is of course fully programmable, while peripheral devices usually have fixed and programmable address portions.

-When the master is communicating with one device only, data transfers follow the format of Figure 16, where the R/W bit could indicate either direction.
-After completing the transfer and issuing a STOP condition, if a master would like to address some other device on the network, it could start another transaction by issuing a new START.
+When the controller is communicating with one device only, data transfers follow the format of Figure 16, where the $R/\overline{W}$ bit could indicate either direction.
+After completing the transfer and issuing a STOP condition, if a controller would like to address some other device on the network, it could start another transaction by issuing a new START.

-Another way for a master to communicate with several different devices would be by using a 'repeated START'.
-After the last byte of the transaction was transferred, including its acknowledge (or negative acknowledge), the master issues another START, followed by address byte and data - without effecting a STOP.
-The master may communicate with a number of different devices, combining 'reads' and 'writes'.
-After the last transfer takes place, the master issues a STOP and releases the bus.
+Another way for a controller to communicate with several different devices would be by using a 'repeated START'.
+After the last byte of the transaction was transferred, including its acknowledge (or negative acknowledge), the controller issues another START, followed by address byte and data - without effecting a STOP.
+The controller may communicate with a number of different devices, combining 'reads' and 'writes'.
+After the last transfer takes place, the controller issues a STOP and releases the bus.
 Possible data formats are demonstrated in Figure 17.
-Note that the repeated START allows for both change of a slave and a change of direction, without releasing the bus.
+Note that the repeated START allows for both change of a target and a change of direction, without releasing the bus.
 We shall see later on that the change of direction feature can come in handy even when dealing with a single device.

-In a single master system, the repeated START mechanism may be more efficient than terminating each transfer with a STOP and starting again.
-In a multimaster environment, the determination of which format is more efficient could be more complicated, as when a master is using repeated STARTs it occupies the bus for a long time and thus preventing other devices from initiating transfers.
+In a single controller system, the repeated START mechanism may be more efficient than terminating each transfer with a STOP and starting again.
+In a multimaster environment, the determination of which format is more efficient could be more complicated, as when a controller is using repeated STARTs it occupies the bus for a long time and thus preventing other devices from initiating transfers.